-This age dependent distribution presents issues for the use of both spring and fall acoustic survey results as abundance indices.
-During spring acoustic surveys age 1 capelin (hatched the previous summer), present such a weak acoustic signal that they are only detected in the survey when present in large numbers and high densities.
-This age group is also poorly retained by the sampling gear employed (Diamond IX and Campelen trawls) resulting in an underestimation of its contribution to the acoustic signal.
-Older capelin (ages 3 and older) which have overwintered as age 2+ in 2J3K may not have entered the survey area, and even if passing through are unlikely to be detected due to their high level of aggregation relative to the survey effort.
-Capelin surveys in other countries are timed to avoid spawning migrations.
+The age dependent distribution of capelin presents issues for the use of both spring and fall acoustic survey results as abundance indices.
+During spring acoustic surveys age-1 capelin (hatched the previous summer), have such a weak acoustic signal that they are only detected in the survey when they are present in large numbers at high densities.
+They are also poorly retained by the sampling gears employed (Diamond IX and Campelen trawls) to survey capelin resulting in an underestimation of their contribution to the acoustic signal.
+Older capelin (ages-3 and older) which have overwintered as age 2+ in Divisions 2J and 3K may not have entered the survey area at the time of the survey, and even if passing through are unlikely to be detected due to their high levels of aggregation relative to the survey effort.
+Capelin surveys in other countries are timed to avoid spawning migrations <refs>.
 An exception is Iceland, where if capelin are not discovered in surveys during the fall feeding period, as may occur as a result of shifting stock distribution, follow-up surveys are conducted during spawning migrations (Carscadden et al 2013).
-Recognizing the difficulty of locating highly aggregated spawning shoals in a large expanse of water the survey effort is increased and commercial fleet information used to exclude areas with no capelin, allowing the survey vessel to do a more concentrated survey on the highly aggregated schools of migrating capelin in areas where they were detected.
-As this level of survey effort is not possible during the Newfoundland 3L spring survey these migratory older spawners are rarely intercepted with the abundance composed primarily of age 2 capelin, providing an index immature fish (Fig FM-3).
+In recognition of the difficulty involved in locating highly aggregated spawning shoals within a large expanse of water, Iceland increases their survey efforts for spring spawning migrations and utilize commercial fleet information to exclude areas with no capelin from the survey area, allowing the survey vessels to conduct a more concentrated survey for highly aggregated schools of migrating capelin in areas where they were detected.
+This level of survey effort is not possible during the 3L spring survey in Newfoundland’s waters resulting in these migratory older spawners rarely being intercepted and thus the acoustic survey is primarily composed of age-2 capelin, providing an index immature fish (Fig FM-3).

-Frank et al. (2016) considered that delays in the timing of capelin spawning may have led to a mismatch in capelin availability to the survey.
-However since immature capelin contributed 60-89% of the abundance in the pre-collapse period, and the abundances of immature and maturing capelin are highly correlated throughout the time series (R2=0.98, P<0.001) this is highly unlikely.
-It could however be argued that the larger proportions of maturing age 2 fish in the survey area following the collapse may have been more mobile than their immature counterparts contributing to the prolonged period of depressed values.
-However repeat surveys conducted approximately one month after the regular time period surveys in both 1991 and 2003 failed to detect a marked change change in biomass between surveys).
-Consequently we find no evidence that a delay in the migration of spawning fish is responsible for the sudden and sustained loss of capelin in spring surveys conducted by Canada and the USSR.
-Neither would it explain the coincidental sudden decline of capelin in the fall acoustic surveys which first occurred in 1990, a year when spawning timing was normal (Fig FM-4).
+Frank et al. (2016) suggested that delays in the timing of capelin spawning may have led to a mismatch in capelin availability to the acoustic survey.
+However since immature capelin contributed 60-89% of the abundance in the survey during the pre-collapse period, and the abundances of immature and maturing capelin are highly correlated throughout the time series (R2=0.98, P<0.001) this is highly unlikely.
+It could however be argued that the higher proportions of maturing age-2 fish in the survey area following the collapse may have been due to their increased mobility compared to their immature counterparts contributing to the prolonged period of depressed values.
+However repeat surveys conducted approximately one month after the regular surveys in both 1991 and 2003 failed to detect a marked change in biomass between surveys.
+Consequently we find no evidence that a delay in the migration timing of spawning capelin is responsible for creating the illusion of asudden and sustained loss of capelin in the spring acoustic surveys conducted by Canada and the USSR and that their decline has indeed been real.
+Neither would a delay in migration timing explain the coincidental sudden decline of capelin in the fall acoustic surveys which first occurred in 1990, a year when spawning timing was normal (Fig FM-4).